onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 Several broad classes of proposed resolutions exist:

-* **Peccei Quinn (PQ) mechanism and axions**: introduce a new approximate symmetry that dynamically relaxes `theta_eff` toward zero.
+* Peccei Quinn (PQ) mechanisms and axions introduce a new approximate symmetry that dynamically relaxes `theta_eff` toward zero.
-* **Massless up quark scenario**: if one quark mass were exactly zero, some phases could be rotated away; this is considered disfavored by current data.
+* Massless up quark scenarios attempt to rotate away phases if one quark mass were exactly zero, but these are disfavored by current data.
-* **Spontaneous CP violation with special alignment**: arrange the vacuum such that effective strong CP violation cancels.
+* Spontaneous CP violation with special alignment attempts to arrange the vacuum such that effective strong CP violation cancels.

 Despite decades of work, no universally accepted and experimentally confirmed solution is known.
 The problem is regarded as one of the central naturalness puzzles in high energy physics.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q023 plays several roles:
+Within the BlackHole S problem collection, Q023 plays several roles:

-1. It is a primary example of a **consistency_tension** problem in physics, where a dimensionless parameter is allowed to be of order 1 but is observed to be extremely small.
+1. It is a primary example of a consistency_tension problem in physics, where a dimensionless parameter is allowed to be of order 1 but is observed to be extremely small.

-2. It provides the canonical template for encoding **naturalness tension** between:
+2. It provides a canonical template for encoding naturalness tension between:

    * a prior over parameters (here, a prior over `theta_eff`),
    * and realized observational constraints (neutron EDM bounds and other CP sensitive observables).